Strømmen IF: Current squad

-For season transfers, see transfers winter 2021–22 and transfers summer 2022.
+Out on loan

 Athletics

 Former cross-country skier Thomas Alsgaard competed for Strømmen IF in steeplechase and long-distance running in his younger days.

 The club's only Norwegian champion in athletics is Otto Rui.
 He won the hammer throw in 1987, and also took national medals in 1985, 1988 and 1989.
 Sidsel Kjellås is their winningest domestic medalist, with silver medals in the 80 metres hurdles in 1964, pentathlon in 1965, and the tetrathlon in 1966 and a bronze in the standing long jump in 1965.
 Birgit Tofthagen took a national silver medal in the high jump in 1964, and Unni Lundby took a bronze medal in the 200 metres in 1969.
 Strømmen's women' team in the 4 x 100 metres relay also took a national silver medal in 1965 and a bronze in 1970.

 The club hosted the 1992 Norwegian Cross-Country Championships.